 Using the SUMIFS formula we can add more criteria based on our needs.
 Let's say we need to sum all the salaries for IT staff with a Mid-level of seniority.
 We can obtain this using

 Furthermore, you can customize the input values for the criteria using Data Validation.
 This will allow you to use a predefined drop-down list to select which criteria you want to apply to your SUMIF or SUMIFS function.
-In cells J22 and J23 I have created a predefined list for the Division and Seniority level.
+In cells J22 and J23 I have created a predefined list for the Division and Seniority levels.
 By changing the values you can easily recalculate the total salaries for all the possible combinations.

 Creating a predefined list can be easily achieved using Data Validation.
 For this, all you need to do is go to the Data tab on the Excel Ribbon and select Data Validation in the Data Tools section.